PolicyEngine/policyengine-app/src/posts/articles/harris-eitc.md

 | 2034    | 19.9                      |
 | 2025-34 | 200.9                     |

-## Comparison to other analysts
+#### Comparison to other analysts

 The Office of Management and Budget estimated the cost of restoring the ARPA EITC when President Biden released his 2025 budget, which included the provision.
 The Tax Foundation and Penn Wharton Budget Model have also estimated the proposal’s cost.
-PolicyEngine projects higher costs than these other organizations.
+PolicyEngine projects higher costs than these other organizations when considering behavioral responses, as they have.

 | Organization                                                                                                                                               | Cost, 2025-2034 ($ billions) | Notes                      |
 | ---------------------------------------------------------------------------------------------------------------------------------------------------------- | ---------------------------- | -------------------------- |